frohro/6302view/docs/notes.md

 | ESP8266         | 20             | 10              | 10          | 1000            |
 | ESP32           | 20             | 10              | 10          | 1000            |

-Attempting to add more controls or reporters when the maximum is met will not do anything.
+Attempting to add more controls or reporters when the respective maximum is met will not add more.

 `MAX_TALLY` sets the maximum number of data recordings, per reporter, per report period.
 See the (currently non-existent) section for more details.